Women Shepherds, Pastors and Teachers:

 Last Updated :

-No Scriptural Basis For Women Church Leaders, Christian Faith Is Solely Based On God's Word, Eternal Nature Of God's Word, Scriptural Warnings Regarding False Doctrines, Women Are To Keep Silent In The Church, Simeon And Anna, Circumcision And Purification, False Prophetess Jezebel's Ancient Sex Cult, Self-Appointed Or God-Appointed And Anointed?, Modern Plague Of False Prophets And Prophetesses, Offend: Warning Regarding Leading God's Children Astray, Woman's Role In Old Testament, Deborah Barak Jael's Nail And Sisera's Defeat, The Israelites Petition Gideon To Be Their King After He Defeats Midianites, Abimelech Conspires To Become The King Over Israel, God Sees All Of Man's Doings, Death Of Abimelech, We Reap What We Sow
+There Is No Scriptural Basis For Women Being Church Leaders, Our Christian Faith Is Solely Based On God's Word, Eternal Nature Of God's Word, Warnings Concerning False Doctrines, Women Are To Remain Silent In The Church, Women Should Not Teach Or Lead, Misogyny Accusations Of Apostle Paul Haters, Responsibilities Of Christian Women: Good Wives And Mothers, Important Questions, Resistance From The Liberal Christians, Simeon And Prophetess Anna, Circumcision And Purification, False Prophetess Jezebel's Ancient Sex Cult, Self-Appointed Or God-Appointed And Anointed?, The Modern Plague Of False Prophets And Prophetesses, Offend: Warning Regarding Leading God's Children Astray, Old Testament Role Of Women, Deborah Barak Jael's Nail And Sisera's Defeat, Israelites Petition Gideon To Be The King After He Defeats Midianites, Abimelech Conspires To Become The King Over Israel, Almighty God Sees All Of Man's Doings, Death Of Abimelech, We Reap What We Sow

 ". . .
 For ever, O LORD, thy word is settled in heaven."